Shirtdress: History

-Shirtdresses were sometimes called "shirtwaist dresses" when they were fashionable during the 1950s.
+Shirtdresses were sometimes called a "shirtwaist dress" when they were fashionable during the 1950s.
 The 1950s version of the shirtdress was launched as part of Christian Dior's post–World War II "New Look" couture designs, with a full skirt held up by wearing a crinoline.
 They often featured a notched collar, and elbow-length sleeves with cuffs.
 More informal versions of the shirtdress, made of cotton, but retaining the full skirt and collar, became a staple part of many women's wardrobes during the 1950s, with designers such as Anne Fogarty becoming known for their versions of this style.
 A 1957 issue of Life magazine includes a photo of a typical cotton shirtdress selling for $25 in New York City.

 A variation of the original shirtdress is the "T-shirt dress".
 T-shirt dresses began being produced in the 1960s, and are simply an elongated version of a T-shirt.